Universal momentum distributions for the spin-singlet NN channels

 I. INTRODUCTION

-• The problem of short-range correlations (SRC) is very relevant nowadays due to the recent theoretical and experimental achievements [18].
-The new experiments allow to count correlated nucleon pairs with high relative momentum and small center of mass momentum.
-The theoretical description of the corresponding cross sections in quasi-elastic kinematics is reduced, in many cases, to treatment of the momentum distributions of nucleons in nuclei.
-This gave rise to the contact formalisms [9, 10] which occur to be quite convenient for practical calculations [5].
+• The problem of short-range correlations (SRC) is very relevant nowadays due to recent theoretical and experimental achievements [18].
+The new experiments allow us to count correlated nucleon pairs with high relative momentum and small center of mass momentum.
+The theoretical description of the corresponding cross-sections in quasi-elastic kinematics is reduced, in many cases, to treatment of the momentum distributions of nucleons in nuclei.
+This gives rise to the contact formalisms [9, 10], which appear to be convenient for practical calculations [5].

 $ \rho^A_{ { {NN}}}(k,Q,\theta) \approx C^A_{ { {NN}}}\rho_{ { {NN}}}(k)\rho^{A, { {NN}}}_{\rm{cm}}(Q), $